-- 1. At least five (5) and not yet twenty-two (22) years of age by September 30 of the current program year, except that a five-year-old is eligible for admission to the school program, if such placement is deemed appropriate through the IEP process. - 2.
+- 1. At least five (5) years of age by September 30th and will not turn twenty-two (22) years of age during the current school year. - 2.
 Recommended for placement in the program as the least restrictive environment by the school district of residence in accordance with the Rule 3301-51-02 of the Administrative Code. - 3.
 Student's five (5) years old on the thirtieth (30th) day of September and placed in a program in accordance with rule 3301-51-02 of the Administrative Code may be served in a school-age unit operated by the County Board Developmental Disabilities.